 Tecwyn Morgan became the new editor, based then in Watford but later in Birmingham, and as technology changed, so did the preparation and production of the magazine.
 Its format was again altered and it became a full-colour production during the 30 years that Tecwyn was at the helm.
-In 2016 he passed on the work to Andrew Hale, based in Manchester, where the magazine is now printed, and from where it is distributed by a volunteer team who are based at Sale meeting room.
+In 2016 he passed on the work to Andrew Hale, based in Manchester, and in 2019 it was taken over by Chris Parkin, based in Derbyshire.
+The magazine is printed in Swansea and distributed by a volunteer team who are based at Sale meeting room in Manchester.

 In all this time – “Glad Tidings” is now in its 132nd year of publication – the message has not changed at all, but the world certainly has.
 What began as a hope and expectation, concerning the resettlement of Jews in Jerusalem, ready for the return of the Lord Jesus, has now become an established fact.
 The magazine has chronicled their return, their several wars, the current unrest both in and around the land, and the growing problems in the world as we edge ever nearer to the time when God will intervene to save mankind from destruction and give us hope and opportunity.

 A new age is about to dawn and “Glad Tidings” gives readers the opportunity to understand the Bible and to prepare for the coming of God’s gracious kingdom on earth.
 That is such good news that we have kept the 132 year old title and still declare that there are no better tidings to be found anywhere!